Passing through the control points of the airports and what the passengers carry in their suitcases

 Do you know what the craziest objects / things people have tried to get on the plane in 2011?
 Well, let me tell you six of the most interesting facts reported and start with the birds.
 Under normal control, Los Angeles agents discovered two birds wrapped in socks and grabbed by the leg and chest of a woman traveling to China.
 The woman seemed too "bulky" in terms of clothing, which attracted the attention of the security and subjected it to a "skin" control.
 What did the birds use?

 The second is the scientific project of a high school student, which was made of metal parts and wires.
 Agents closed the Omaha checkpoint after seeing the miracle on the X-ray monitor.

 The third place is occupied by snakes and turtles.
-In August, TSA Miami agents caught a man with 7 - yes!
+In August, TSA Miami agents caught a man with a 7 - yes!
 Seven! - snakes hidden in pants.
-The reptiles were wrapped and dosed in the man's pants and pants, along with three small turtles.
-Do you realize what kind of snake the guy had in his pants?
-Girls, don't think about the nonsense!
-The agents found the reptiles using "imaging technology" (one of those full-body scanners).
+The reptiles were wrapped and folded into the man's panties and pants, along with three small turtles.
+Do you realize what snake the guy had in his pants?
+Girls, don't think nonsense!
+Agents found the reptiles using "imaging technology" (one of those full-body scanners).